ryanatkn/dealt/README.md

 [**dealt.dev**](https://www.dealt.dev/)

 > ⚠️ Dealt is pre-alpha and still experimenting with different patterns. (it's messy and buggy)
-> If you're interested in the code or design I'm seeking collaborators!
+> If you're interested in the code or design see the issues and discussions!
-> The first release took about a month of full-time work spread over 5 months,
-> and I plan to work on it long-term as a hobby and make games.

 ## About